Big1533/sdl_android_guides/docs/Cloud Apps/index.md

 !!!

 #### Using SetCloudAppProperties
 App stores can set cloud properties for a cloud app by sending `SetCloudAppProperties` request to Core to store the properties in the local policy table.
-For example, in this piece of code, the app store can set the `authToken` for a cloud app after the user logs in:
+For example, in this piece of code, the app store can set the `authToken` to associate a user with a login for a cloud app after the user logs in to the app using the app store:

 ```java
 CloudAppProperties cloudAppProperties = new CloudAppProperties("<appId>");